-Drills are held on a half termly basis, and are recorded in a fire log book by Madison Musselwhite (Health and Safety Officer).
+Drills are held on a half termly basis and are recorded in a fire logbook by Angela Bennett (Fire Safety Officer).

-The pre-school are responsible for ensuring that the smoke alarms are working and these are checked and logged every week on a weekly risk assessment.
+The pre-school is responsible for ensuring that the smoke alarms are working, and these are checked and logged every week on a weekly risk assessment.